Venetia Stanley: Life

-Digby and Venetia married, most likely in January 1625, in his mother’s absence – she was quarrelling with Lord Stanley, and fears for Venetia’s inheritance may have been at the root of the need for secrecy.
-In another of Digby’s absences on diplomatic missions, in October 1625, Venetia gave birth to their first child, Kenelm, still in secret, with a single servant to attend her.
+Digby and Stanley married, most likely in January 1625, in his mother’s absence – she was quarrelling with Lord Stanley, and fears for Stanley's inheritance may have been at the root of the need for secrecy.
+In another of Digby’s absences on diplomatic missions, in October 1625, Stanley gave birth to their first child, Kenelm, still in secret, with a single servant to attend her.
 She later bore Digby another three sons, John, George and Everard, the last of whom died in infancy; she also miscarried twins.

-Venetia was a devout Catholic.
+Stanley was a devout Catholic.
 According to her husband, who insisted that she conducted herself "blamelessly" throughout their marriage, she heard Mass daily and prayed for at least several hours a day.
 She also joined a lay Franciscan group and visited the poor in London.
 She founded her charity work through a gambling habit, with unusually good luck at the card table and a scheme to save up her profits.
 She was painted at least three times by Van Dyck in the 1630s: a family portrait, an allegorical portrait as Prudence, and a deathbed portrait, as well as a number of miniatures, including an early one by Isaac Oliver, where she is possibly dressed for a court masque.

 Venetia Stanley on her Deathbed by Van Dyck, 1633.
 Dulwich Picture Gallery, London.

-In April 1633, Venetia Digby died suddenly in her sleep, aged 32.
+In April 1633, Venetia died suddenly in her sleep, aged 32.
 Distraught at her loss, Digby permitted an autopsy, not a routine event at the time.
 She had, he said, been suffering occasional headaches through the previous eight years, for which she took "viper-wine" (which could have been one of several concoctions involving vipers or their venom in wine, but which is unlikely to have been toxic).
 The physicians reported finding her brain much putrifyed and corrupted: all the cerebellum was rotten, and retained not the forme of the braine but was meere pus and corrupted matter.

-Venetia's death was a tragedy for Digby, probably the defining event of his life.
+Stanley's death was a tragedy for Digby, probably the defining event of his life.
 Although he had not been faithful while his wife was alive and he carried out a long relationship with another woman after her death, he never remarried, and the event separated the two great phases of his life: one in which he was a bright young courtier jockeying for position, and one in which he was a melancholy scientist and Catholic apologist.
 He commissioned plaster casts made of her head, hands, and feet, and had Van Dyck, a good friend, paint Venetia on her deathbed before she was buried at Christchurch, Newgate, in London, in an elaborate tomb of marble topped with a portrait bust.